rsCPSyEu/OSOD-III/README.md

 ```

 All annotation files follows [MSCOCO](https://cocodataset.org/#home)'s format.
-Thus, we can use ~pycocotools~ to load these annotation files and as follows;
+Thus, we can use *pycocotools* to load these annotation files and as follows;
 ```
-from pycocotools.coco import COCO cub200 = COCO('path/to/annotaion/t1_train.json') # this instance can be used as coco_api
+from pycocotools.coco import COCO cub200 = COCO('path/to/annotaion/t1_train.json') # this instance can be used as dataset-api
 ```
 Please install pycocotools in advance using `pip install pycocotools` or `conda install -c conda-forge pycocotools`.